Euclideon/udSDKUnity/README.md

 There is a UDS model included with this example for demonstration purposes, paths to your own model can be pasted into the _path_ field of the US model object
 UDS file format developed by Euclideon allowing streamable, unlimited sized 3D datasets requiring only low spec hardware.

-Models can be created from most common photogrammetry and LiDAR point clouds file formats using Euclideon [Vault Client](https://www.euclideon.com/vault/) available [Here](https://earth.vault.euclideon.com) your vault SDK trial license also gives you access to vault client during your trial period.
+Models can be created from most common photogrammetry and LiDAR point clouds file formats using Euclideon [udStream](https://www.euclideon.com/udstream/) available [Here](https://udstream.euclideon.com/) with your credentials from your free udStream license.
 You can read about the conversion process [here](https://www.euclideon.com/wp-content/uploads/2019/10/2019_10_31-Vault-Conversion-Guide-v1.2.pdf) if you have any questions check the [support knowledge base](https://www.euclideon.com/customerresourcepage/) or email support@euclideon.com

 Photogrammetry model of the Gold Coast courtesy of [Aerometrex](https://aerometrex.com.au/)

-## Basic Example
+## Example Scenes

-This is an example demonstrating how to use Vault SDK with Unity, it includes a minimalist example of a flight camera and an attached collider.
-Unlimited detail rendering is implemented as a postprocessing effect that can be applied to cameras in order to display UDS objects.
+Examples of use of the  API features are located under Assets/Plugins/EuclideonUdSDK/Scenes

 ### Sample Scene Structure